 Sanctus Library

-The Sanctus material library is a combination of high-quality procedural materials and Geometry Node generators that work together to give us highly customizable materials.
+The Sanctus Material Library is a combination of high-quality procedural materials and Geometry Node generators that work together to give us highly customizable materials.

 Spheres containing procedural 3D materials from the Sanctus Library.